 Try listening to people speaking as much as you can, even if you can't understand everything.
 Listen to people speaking in different accents, as you may hear different accents in the test.
 You can find many different things to listen to online, including podcasts or radio or TV programmes from different countries around the world.
-You might find it easier to watch videos so that you can see the person speaking while you're listening.
+You may find it easier to watch videos so that you can see the person speaking while you're listening.

 To improve your listening skills, it's important to listen to many different things in your free time which you really enjoy.
-You can find lots of interesting video and audio online, like podcasts, talks, radio stations, audiobooks and so on.
+You can find lots of video and audio material online related to your interests and hobbies, like podcasts, talks, radio stations, audiobooks and so on.
 Many of these have subtitles or transcripts so you can read and listen at the same time.
 The important thing is just to listen in English as much as possible and to enjoy it!

-Some common questions about Paper 2: Listening
+Some common questions about Paper 3: Listening